What’s your brand?

-Essay 1: Kellogg’s purpose is to educate, equip & inspire brave leaders who create lasting value.
+Essay 1: Kellogg's purpose is to educate, equip & inspire brave leaders who create lasting value.
 Tell us about a time you have demonstrated leadership and created lasting value.
-What challenges did you face, and what did you learn?
-(450 words)
+What challenges did you face, and what did you learn? (approximately 450 words)

 Essay 2: Pursuing an MBA is a catalyst for personal and professional growth.
 How have you grown in the past?
-How do you intend to grow at Kellogg?
-(450 words)
+How do you intend to grow at Kellogg? (approximately 450 words)

-Optional question: If needed, use this section to briefly describe any extenuating circumstances (i.e. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (no word count)
+Optional question: If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.).

-Last year, we saw successful essays include anything from work leadership experiences to community impact.
+Similar to last year, this essay question is more focused on impact rather than role.
+We have seen successful essays include anything from work leadership experiences to community impact.
 A reminder – answer both parts of the prompt and set the context (challenges) as well as what you specifically learned from that experience.
-To make your answer easier for the reader to follow, focus on one leadership learning experience that you can elaborate on, rather than multiple examples.
-Even if you responded to leadership challenges in a different way than you would have liked, you can highlight the learning that came from the situation, and how those lessons learned benefit you today.
+To make your answer easier for the reader to follow, focus on one leadership learning experience that you can elaborate on, rather than multiple examples that risk sounding like a summary of your resume.
+Even if you made mistakes when responding to leadership challenges, you can highlight the learning that came from the situation, and how those lessons learned benefit you today.

 A special note for this essay: leadership has to do with setting goals / establishing a direction, getting others on board and influencing their direction, and achieving results together.
 This should not be confused with a specific role / title (i.e. being President (of anything), which does not necessarily mean you’re demonstrating leadership.
 If you’re stuck on examples, let’s brainstorm together!

-To focus your answer, address one specific area of growth and detail anecdotes that relate to your lessons learned.
+To focus your answer, address one specific area of growth and tell stories that relate to your lessons learned throughout this growth process.
 Using the STAR (Situation, Task, Action, Result) framework, describe your growth.
 Brainstorm areas that require continued development, then discuss Kellogg resources that you plan to use to continue this growth.

-This question requires you have a strong understanding of specific resources at Kellogg that will spark your personal and professional growth.
-Aim to be as specific and differentiated as possible regarding courses, student organizations, faculty interactions, student interactions, etc. that you plan to use.
+This question requires you have a strong understanding of specific resources at Kellogg; the more specific you are in discussing differentiated examples regarding courses, student organizations, faculty interactions, student interactions, etc., the more you will separate yourself from other applicants (in a good way!).
 Note: It isn’t enough just to mention a resource.
 You have to discuss how you will use it in order to reach your goal.
-That discussion will be key towards making this a successful essay.

 Other application details